crossbow/GettingAndCleaningDataProject/README.md

 * 3rd column - subjectID
 * 4th - 69th columns - Average of the specific mean or standard deviation of the original measurements  for each activity and each subject

-For a more detailed description of measurement columns see [CodeBook.md](https://github.com/crossbow/GettingAndCleaningDataProject) included in current repository.
+For a more detailed description of measurement columns see [CodeBook.md](https://github.com/crossbow/GettingAndCleaningDataProject/blob/master/CodeBook.md) included in current repository.

-# Original dataset
+# Original data set
 Original data set can be found at [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-# How to produce `tidyDaset.txt`
+# How to produce tidy data set
 In order to produce `tidyDataset.txt` you need [R](https://www.r-project.org/) installed on your computer.
 From R current working directory execute  the `run_analysis.R` script included in current repository.
 For example, from R prompt you can type:
 ```